librarianrafia/cv/index.md

 Word for Thesis and Dissertation
 Tech Tools
-Twitter 101/Beyond Banality: Academic Uses for Twitte Researching on the Web
+Twitter 101/Beyond Banality: Academic Uses for Twitter https://rafiamirzasite.wordpress.com/2016/03/13/twitter-for-academic-purposes/
+Researching on the Web
 Fair use and Copyright
 Advanced Google Search